1ay1/neowall/README.md

-# Staticwall
+# NeoWall

-> GPU-accelerated Wayland wallpaper daemon with live shader support
+> "What if your wallpaper could be alive?"

-**Staticwall** brings GPU-powered animated wallpapers to Wayland.
-Run Shadertoy shaders, cycle through images with smooth transitions, and configure everything with a single clean config file.
+**NeoWall** brings GPU-powered animated wallpapers to Wayland.
+Run Shadertoy shaders (including Matrix rain), cycle through images with smooth transitions, and configure everything with a single clean config file.

+Take the red pill. 🔴💊

 https://github.com/user-attachments/assets/386243d0-53ca-4287-9ab6-873265d3d53a

-## Why "Staticwall" if wallpapers can be animated?
+## Why NeoWall?

-It's ironic branding - we're statically compiled but dynamically animated.
-Like calling a racecar "SlowPoke."
-Plus it's catchier than "DynamicLiveAnimatedShaderWallpaperDaemon." 🤷
+Named after Neo from The Matrix - because your wallpaper can now run The Matrix.
+Also fits the "neo" family of modern Linux tools (neovim, neofetch).
+Plus, GPU shaders are the next evolution of wallpapers. 🎬

 ## Features